-The System Control Panel in Settings can be used to configure displays.
+The System Control Panel in Settings may also be used to configure displays.

-- 1. Attach your external display to the appropriate port, and turn it on. - Click the Start Menu and click Settings > System (or right-click the desktop and select Display Settings). - 3.
-You can change Duplicate, Extend or choose to display on 1 screen only. - 4.
-Click Apply to save any changes made. - Click Advanced display settings to access further options.
+- 1. Attach your external display to the appropriate port, and turn it on. - 2.
+Click the Start Menu and click Settings > System (or right-click the desktop and select Display Settings). - Click the Multiple Displays menu and select Duplicate these displays, Extend these displays or Show only on 1/2. - 4.
+Click Keep changes to save any changes made.